-One medical incident can cost thousands of dollars, which doesn't fit into the typical household's budget.
-However, rather than trying to pay bills alone, individuals can come together to take advantage of the law of large numbers, a mathematical principle that has significant implications for healthcare.
+One medical incident can cost thousands of dollars; a sum that doesn't fit into the most household budgets.
+However, rather than trying to manage these expenses alone, individuals can come together to take advantage of the law of large numbers, a mathematical principle that has significant implications for healthcare.

 The law of large numbers says that the more times a process is carried out, the closer to the expected average the results become.
 For example, when flipping a coin, the expected average is to get heads half the time and tails half the time, but in just 10 coin flips, it would not be too extraordinary to end up with 3 heads and 7 tails.
 However, if a coin was flipped 1,000 times, the result would be much closer to the 50/50 average that was expected.

 Where healthcare is concerned, the law of large numbers can be applied to the medical costs of people who come together as a group, such as the membership of Liberty HealthShare.